weaviate/weaviate-io/_posts/blog/2022-10-25-Lock-striping-pattern.md

 We uncovered that there could be a race condition in this process.
 Sometimes when multiple batches contained identical objects with the same UUID, they could be added more than once to Weaviate, each time with different DocIDs.
 This, in turn, could cause issues within Weaviate.

 Luckily, we’ve addressed this issue without sacrificing performance (yay!🥳).
-We thought it might be interesting to share how we arrived at a solution to tackle this issue.
+Here's our journey that got us to the current solution.

 ## Our initial solutions
 In the initial solution, we added a lock (sync.Mutex in Go), so that now only a single goroutine can hold the lock, check for duplicate UUIDs, and assign DocIDs.
 This lock makes sure that the race does not occur anymore, but as an unintended side-effect the import time increased by ~20% due to lock-congestion.